joshuafayallen/personal-website/content/authors/admin/_index.md

 in the [Department of Political Science at Georgia State University](https://politicalscience.gsu.edu/).
 I earned my M.A. at Georgia State and am a proud [Sonoma State University alum](http://politicalscience.sonoma.edu/).

-My research is currently focused on counterinsurgency, counterterrorism, and technology in warfare.
-However, I have broad interests in political violence and the legacies of political violence
+My research focuses on the impacts  of political violence and mass violence on political participation and attitudes in Western Europe and the United States.
+With interests on its effects for conflict dynamics and on its impact on contemporary politics.
 {{< icon name="download" pack="fas" >}} My CV can be downloaded {{< staticref "uploads/Allen_Vita.pdf" "newtab" >}} here {{< /staticref >}}.